-My first book, Dr Johnson's Dictionary, was published in 2005 and won the Modern Language Association's prize for the year's best book by an independent scholar.
+My previous books include Dr Johnson's Dictionary, a study of the first good dictionary of English.
+It was published in 2005 and won the Modern Language Association's prize for the year's best book by an independent scholar.

-The Secret Life of Words (2008) won the John Llewellyn Rhys Prize and a Somerset Maugham Award; it also led to my being shortlisted for the title of Sunday Times Young Writer of the Year.
+The Secret Life of Words (2008), a history of words absorbed into English from other languages, won the John Llewellyn Rhys Prize and a Somerset Maugham Award, and led to my being shortlisted for the title of Sunday Times Young Writer of the Year.

 Among my other books are Who's Afraid of Jane Austen?
 (2009), a light-hearted guide to the art of bluffing about literature, and The Language Wars (2011), a history of arguments about English usage.In 2011 my first documentary, about the eighteenth-century novel, was broadcast on the BBC, and in 2013 I published Sorry!
 The English and their Manners.